mtrmac/skopeo/docs/skopeo-copy.1.md

 Specifies the compression level to use.
 The value is specific to the compression algorithm used, e.g. for zstd the accepted values are in the range 1-20 (inclusive), while for gzip it is 1-9 (inclusive).

+**--dest-force-compress-format**

+Ensures that the compression algorithm set in --dest-compress-format is used exclusively.

 **--src-registry-token** _token_

 Bearer token for accessing the source registry.